Anti-elitist protest shuts top French university - Journal du Cameroun

 Founded during the French Revolution, the Normale Sup’ counts giants of French philosophy including Jean-Paul Sartre and Michel Foucault among its alumni.

-All classes were cancelled, and the university’s director Marc Mezard asked students living in nearby halls to stay away as staff could not “totally” guarantee their security.
+Photos taken by students before the campus shutdown showed graffiti daubed across corridors and smashed doors, scenes similar to those at other university sit-ins in recent weeks.

-Photos taken by students before the campus shutdown showed graffiti scrawled across corridors and smashed doors, scenes similar to those at other university sit-ins in recent weeks.
+Even a memorial to Normale Sup’ staff and students who died in World War I was scrawled with anti-police graffiti, prompting widespread anger on social media.

 The occupiers included students and alumni as well as some outsiders, according to students at the scene.

-Three of France’s 73 public universities are currently blocked completely — in the cities of Toulouse, Rennes and Nanterre — though this is down from a height of around 15.
+Three of France’s 73 public universities are currently blocked completely — in the cities of Toulouse and Rennes as well as the Paris suburb of Nanterre — though this is down from around 15.

 The student protests have added to a mood of discontent in France among various groups opposed to Macron’s reforms.